 NFTs, Crypto, Wallets, Safety

-NFT Security Basics, Part 2 of 2: Crypto Wallet Safety
+NFT Security Basics, Part 1 of 2: General Cyber Security

 I’ve split a previous article into two parts.
-This one is on web3 / crypto wallet security, the other on general cyber security.
+This one is on general cyber security, the other on web3 / crypto wallet security.
 (It was simply too long as a single article.)